micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ![TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/media/overview/tdsp-lifecycle2.png)

-The TDSP is compatible with agile delivery methodology.
+The TDSP is compatible with the agile delivery methodology.

 The agile project delivery consists in user stories to be delivered during a 2-3 weeks' sprint.
 The key of the user stories is to define
 - **persona**: who is getting benefits